Ediacaran: Biota

-The fossil record from the Ediacaran Period is sparse, as more easily fossilized hard-shelled animals had yet to evolve.
+The fossil record from most of the Ediacaran Period is sparse, as more easily fossilized hard-shelled animals did not evolve until the latest Ediacaran.
 The Ediacaran biota include the oldest definite multicellular organisms (with specialized tissues), the most common types of which resemble segmented worms, fronds, disks, or immobile bags.
-Auroralumina was a cnidarian.
+Among largely undisputed animals, Auroralumina and Haootia were cnidarians, while Yilingia represented the motile bilaterians.
+Sponges recognisable as such also appeared, at latest, during the terminal Ediacaran, including Helicolocellus, a likely non-biomineralizing sponge.

-Most members of the Ediacaran biota bear little resemblance to modern lifeforms, and their relationship even with the immediately following lifeforms of the Cambrian explosion is rather difficult to interpret.
+Other than these definitive animals, most members of the Ediacaran biota bear little resemblance to modern lifeforms, and their relationship with even the immediately following lifeforms of the Cambrian explosion is rather difficult to interpret.
 More than 100 genera have been described, and well known forms include Arkarua, Charnia, Dickinsonia, Ediacaria, Marywadea, Cephalonega, Pteridinium, and Yorgia.
 However, despite the overall enigmaticness of most Ediacaran organisms, some fossils identifiable as hard-shelled agglutinated foraminifera (which are not classified as animals) are known from latest Ediacaran sediments of western Siberia.

 Four different biotic intervals are known in the Ediacaran, each being characterised by the prominence of a unique ecology and faunal assemblage.
 The first spanned from 635 to around 575 Ma and was dominated by acritarchs known as large ornamented Ediacaran microfossils.
 The second spanned from around 575 to 560 Ma and was characterised by the Avalon biota.
 The third spanned from 560 to 550 Ma; its biota has been dubbed the White Sea biota due to many fossils from this time being found along the coasts of the White Sea.
 The fourth lasted from 550 to 539 Ma and is known as the interval of the Nama biotic assemblage.

 There is evidence for a mass extinction during this period from early animals changing the environment, dating to the same time as the transition between the White Sea and the Nama-type biotas.
 Alternatively, this mass extinction has also been theorised to have been the result of an anoxic event.